VictorG2004/cse15l-lab-reports/lab5.md

 ```
 We also have to fix the command line we used to trigger bug by instead using `javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java`

+# Reflection

+I really enjoyed learning vim in lab, I was suprised to know that you could get all the tips on how to use vim in vscode.
+Learning how to make tests through bash was also very interesting and helped me understand how auto grader work.
+It was fun working with a partner and learning how to create our own autograder in Lab since I was not always sure on how to answer all the questions.